Professional Tree Mitigation in Tallahassee

 -

-Comprehensive Tree Inventory -- Our arborist surveys every tree on the property, recording species, trunk diameter at breast height, canopy spread, health rating, and GPS coordinates.
+Comprehensive tree inventory.
+Our arborist surveys every tree on the property, recording species, trunk diameter at breast height, canopy spread, health rating, and GPS coordinates.
 This inventory forms the foundation of the mitigation plan and is required by the permitting authority.

 -

-Ordinance Analysis and Mitigation Calculation -- We cross-reference the inventory against the applicable City of Tallahassee or Leon County tree protection ordinance to determine which trees qualify as regulated, what mitigation credits are generated by trees being preserved, and what replacement obligations arise from trees being removed.
+Ordinance analysis and mitigation calculation.
+We cross-reference the inventory against the applicable City of Tallahassee or Leon County tree protection ordinance to determine which trees qualify as regulated, what mitigation credits are generated by trees being preserved, and what replacement obligations arise from trees being removed.

 -

-Permit Preparation and Submission -- We prepare the full permit application package including the tree survey, site plan overlay, mitigation worksheet, and any supporting arborist reports.
+Permit preparation and submission.
+We prepare the full permit application package including the tree survey, site plan overlay, mitigation worksheet, and any supporting arborist reports.
 We submit the application and coordinate directly with city planning and environmental review staff on your behalf.

 -